jzbor/marswm/README.md

 ### libmars

 `libmars` aims expose xlib's ugly sides through a nice rusty interface that makes it easier to implement custom window managers.
+It is still not very mature and mainly targeted to suit `marswm`'s needs, but it should be great for writing simple, personal window managers once the API is somewhat stable and documented.
 Although not currently planned a wayland backend (as well as other backends) would be possible to implement due to the libraries modular concept.

 ### mars-relay